 - This delicious recipe is great if your people will be eating at different times.
 After the cooking time, turn your slow cooker to low.
 Each dinner can have a warm and filling dish, no matter what time they are ready to eat

 - I always recommend the use of a slow cooker liner.
 This is, of course, an optional step.
 I like to purchase my liners in bulk for a less expensive per-piece price.
-Here are the liners I buy.

 Lazy Slow Cooker Acorn Squash